-To accomplish this they have implemented a process to provide the necessary resources to investigate events or near-miss events that have resulted in reliability concerns.
-These fact finding efforts work in conjunction with the NERC Event Analysis Process to insure that all events that may impact system reliability are examined.
+To accomplish this they have implemented a process to provide the necessary resources to analyze events or near-miss events that have resulted in reliability concerns.
+These fact finding efforts work in conjunction with the NERC Event Analysis Process to identify and examine events that may impact system reliability.
 In many instances the EAP event categories may preclude additional investigation, allowing that due diligence will be required for events outside the scope of the EAP.
 Event analysis will be a collaborative effort utilizing similar tools as those listed in the PJM internal process.
-Teams will be comprised of PJM and member companies' representatives, and may, in more severe cases, include representatives of Reliability First and/or NERC.
+Teams will be comprised of PJM and member companies' representatives as needed, and may, in more severe cases, include representatives of Reliability First and/or NERC.

-Features of the event investigation process should include:
+Features of the event analysis process include:

-- Starting with everything on the table at the beginning of the investigation, nothing should be initially ruled out or excluded from the investigation process. - Performing a thorough analysis of all systems, human performance, work processes, materials, environmental conditions, physical plant and management systems both individually and collectively, that contributed to the event. - Determine if event qualifies for inclusion in the NERC Event Analysis process. - Learning as much about the event as possible with the goal of improving the reliability of the PJM system, not as a punitive exercise. - Accurate and thorough determination of root causes, contributing factors and corrective actions using a recognized and structured Root Cause methodology as required. - Investigation of "near miss" events.
-Learning captured from "near miss" events can be just as valuable as those of actual events, identifying trends that have potential for more sever events. - The parties most involved in the event should lead the investigation, if possible. - Allowance for timely delivery of initial/preliminary findings to implement interim corrective actions, if necessary. - A challenge or critical review of findings and recommended corrective actions before finalization of the investigation. - Assurance that corrective actions are completed. - Dissemination of findings to members or industry in general, either internally or through the NERC "lessons learned" web posting.
+- Starting with everything on the table at the beginning of the investigation, nothing should be initially ruled out or excluded from the analysis process. - Performing a thorough analysis of all systems, human performance, work processes, materials, environmental conditions, physical plant and management systems both individually and collectively, that contributed to the event.

+- Determine if event qualifies for inclusion in the NERC Event Analysis process. - Learning as much about the event as possible with the goal of improving the reliability of the PJM system, not as a punitive exercise. - Accurate and thorough determination of root causes, contributing factors and corrective actions using a recognized and structured Root Cause methodology as required. - Investigation of "near miss/good catch" events.
+Learning captured from "near miss/good catch" events can be just as valuable as those of actual events, identifying trends that have potential for more sever events. - The parties most involved in the event should lead the analysis, if possible. - Allowance for timely delivery of initial/preliminary findings to implement interim corrective actions, if necessary. - A challenge or critical review of findings and recommended corrective actions before finalization of the analysis. - Assurance that corrective actions are completed. - Dissemination of findings to members or industry in general, either internally or through the NERC "lessons learned" web posting.

-PJM and Members are not formally bound to participate in the Event Investigation Process and by participating, are not prevented from taking any action they determine necessary in the course of event investigation activities.
-This investigation process may be suspended when participating in the North American Electric Reliability Council (NERC) Event Analysis Process or when similar investigations would cause duplication of effort or confusion.
+PJM and Members are not formally bound to participate in the Event Analysis Process and by participating, are not prevented from taking any action they determine necessary in the course of event analysis activities.
+This analysis process may be suspended when participating in the North American Electric Reliability Council (NERC) Event Analysis Process or when a similar analysis would cause duplication of effort or confusion.

-Step Activity Responsibility 1 Event Identification, Classification, NERC EAP category and Fact Finding PJM and PJM Member Officers (or designee) 2 Determination of Investigative Action PJM and Member through the PJM System Operations Subcommittee (Transmission) 3 Establishment of Investigation Ownership PJM and Involved Member(s) 4 Launch of RCA Team Investigation Owner 5 Execution of RCA RCA Investigation Leader
+Step Activity Responsibility 1 Event Identification, Classification, NERC EAP category and Fact Finding PJM and PJM Member Officers (or designee) 2 Determination of Analysis Action PJM and Member through the PJM System Operations Subcommittee (Transmission) 3 Establishment of Analysis Ownership PJM and Involved Member(s) 4 Launch of ACA or RCA Team Analysis Owner 5 Execution of ACA or RCA ACA/RCA Analysis Leader 6 ACA/RCA Challenge Review and Solicitation of Comments Analysis Owner 7 Publishing of RCA and ACA reports to PJM and Transmission Owners Analysis Owner

-Step Activity Responsibility 6 RCA Challenge Review and Solicitation of Comments Investigation Owner 7 Publishing of RCA and ACA reports to PJM and Transmission Owners Investigation Owner 8 Follow-up of corrective actions/ notification of completion Investigation Owner 9 Event Investigation Program Oversight PJM System Operations Subcommittee (Transmission)
+Step Activity Responsibility 8 Follow-up of corrective actions/ notification of completion Analysis Owner 9 Event Analysis Program Oversight PJM System Operations Subcommittee (Transmission)